Non-associative structures in extended geometry: Lie derivatives as derived brackets in a Weyl superalgebra

 It follows that

 and

 The relations (\ref{cov}) and (\ref{antisym}) show that the Lie derivative can be considered as a bracket in a Lie algebra, where the vector fields are even elements, although they are odd in the original superalgebra $A$.
-It is called a \textit{derived bracket} since it is derived from the commutator in $A$ and the differential $d$ \cite{Kosmann-Schwarzbach}.
+Brackets constructed in this way from an original bracket and a differential are called \textit{derived brackets} \cite{Kosmann-Schwarzbach}.